 Appendix A Glossary of Terms and Acronyms

 Appendix B FLL 14 CFR Part 150 Record of Approval

 Appendix C Stakeholder Suggested Measures

 Appendix D Noise Abatement Alternatives Supplemental Information

 Appendix E Land Use Supplemental Information

 Appendix F Agency and Other Consultations

 Appendix G Technical Committee Meetings

 Appendix H Public Outreach

 Appendix I Public Comments

-CHAPTER 2 Noise Compatibility Program - Noise Abatement Measures
+Noise Compatibility Program - Noise Abatement Measures

 Noise abatement measures control noise at the source; such measures include airport layout modifications, flight path changes, preferential runway use, arrival and departure procedures, and on-airport noise barriers.
-The intention of noise abatement measures in this NCP is to reduce the number of noise-sensitive land uses exposed to aircraft noise of DNL 65 and higher.
-As presented in the FLL NEM Report (Section 2.1), the Airport is located in a region with highly congested airspace.
-Within a 36-nautical mile stretch of the south Florida coast, the airspace is shared by Boca Raton (BCT), Pompano (PMP), Fort Lauderdale Executive (FXE), North Perry Airport (HWO), Miami-Opa Locka Executive (OPF), and Miami International Airports (MIA).
+The objective of noise abatement measures in this NCP is to reduce the number of noise-sensitive land uses exposed to aircraft noise of DNL 65 and higher.
+As presented in the FLL NEM20 Report (Section 2.1), the Airport is located in a region with highly congested airspace.
+Within a 36-nautical mile stretch of the South Florida coast, the airspace is shared by Boca Raton (BCT), Pompano (PMP), Fort Lauderdale Executive (FXE), North Perry (HWO), Miami-Opa Locka Executive (OPF), and Miami International Airports (MIA).
 All of these airports contribute to the complex airspace in which FLL operates.
 The number and types of noise abatement measures that can be implemented are consequently limited due to the complex airspace and the need to maintain safe and efficient use of airspace.

 The 14 CFR Part 150 process includes a review of existing and potential noise abatement measures that could reduce the number of noncompatible uses exposed to DNL 65 and higher.
-14 CFR Part 150 requires that an NCP evaluate the following types of noise abatement measures, at a minimum.
+14 CFR Part 150 requires that an NCP evaluate the following types of noise abatement measures, at a minimum.21

-- Use of flight procedures, such as flight tracks, arrival procedures, and departure procedures, to reduce noise exposure addressed in Section 2.2 of this chapter; - Implementation of a preferential runway use system addressed in Section 2.2 of this chapter; and - Implementation of airport use restrictions addressed in Section 2.3 of this chapter.
+- Use of flight procedures, such as flight tracks, arrival procedures, and departure procedures, to reduce noise exposure addressed in Section 2.2 of this chapter; - Implementation of a preferential runway use system addressed in Section 2.2 of this chapter; and - Implementation of airport use restrictions22 addressed in Section 2.3 of this chapter.

-The AEDT was used for noise modeling to support analysis of stakeholder-suggested noise abatement measures.
-The AEDT uses airport-specific information (e.g., runway data), flight track information, aircraft operation levels distributed by time of day, aircraft fleet mix, and aircraft altitude profiles to develop noise exposure contours.
+The AEDT was used for noise modeling to support analysis of stakeholder-suggested noise abatement measures.23 The AEDT uses airport-specific information (e.g., runway data), flight track information, aircraft operation levels distributed by time of day, aircraft fleet mix, and aircraft altitude profiles to develop noise exposure contours.
 The AEDT accounts for each aircraft flight along flight tracks departing from, or arriving to, an airport during an annual average day.
 The flight tracks are coupled with information in the model's database relating to noise frequencies and magnitudes at varying distances and flight performance data for each type of aircraft.
 In general,

-&lt;sup>20 14 CFR Part 150, Appendix A, Table 1.
+^{19 14} CFR Part 150, Appendix A, Table 1.

-&lt;sup>21 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.
+20 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.

-&lt;sup>22 14 CFR Part 150, Appendix B, Sec.
+21 14 CFR Part 150, Appendix B, Sec.
 B150.7(b).

-&lt;sup>23 14 CFR Part 150 predates the ANCA, which prevents the establishment of operational restrictions without successful completion of the process described in 14 CFR Part 161 and subsequent FAA approval of those restrictions.
+^{22 14} CFR Part 150 predates the ANCA, which prevents the establishment of operational restrictions without successful completion of the process described in 14 CFR Part 161 and subsequent FAA approval of those restrictions the model computes and sums noise exposure at pre-determined grid locations equally spaced at ground level around the airport.
+The cumulative values of noise exposure at each grid location are used to develop contours of equal noise exposure.

-&lt;sup>24 See Section 4.2 of the FLL NEM Report for a detailed description of the AEDT.
+See Section 4.2 of the FLL NEM Report for a detailed description of the AEDT.